July 6th-11th, 2018

 3pm – 3.15pm: Break.

-4.15pm – 7.30pm: Uninterrupted free time* in the afternoon to go for a walk in the castle grounds (240 acres of woodland, with tennis courts, badminton and ping pong!), take a dip in the pool or simply write, take a siesta or chat with fellow mentors and writers..
+4.30pm – 7.30pm: Uninterrupted free time in the afternoon to go for a walk in the castle grounds (270 acres of woodland, with tennis courts, badminton and ping pong!), take a dip in the pool or simply write, take a siesta or chat with fellow mentors and writers.

-Then, we’ll meet for dinner prepared by our private chef, followed by Q & A with a different mentor or special guest each day, on a film which they’ve been involved with.
+Then, we’ll meet for dinner prepared by our private chef, followed by a talk and then Q & A with a different mentor / special guest each day on a TV or film project which they’ve been involved with.
 We’ll also be tasting some of the delicious local wines!

 Tuesday evening will be our farewell dinner and after meditation and breakfast on Wednesday, the Retreat’s private driver will take you to the station for your departure home or on to your own vacation in this stunning region of France.